BryceRussell/astro-json-element/README.md

 Create/define HTML elements using JSON objects

+This component was created to make elements cutomizable using a prop you can see how I implemented it here: [pagination component](https://github.com/BryceRussell/astro-bryceguy/blob/master/packages/pagination/Pagination.astro)

 The easiest way to use and style astro-json-elements is using the `style` attribute or using [tailwindcss classes](https://tailwindcss.com), it keeps your html and css together instead of being seperated by stylesheets

 ## Whats New?